 Just one thing

-Try this today: If you’re interested in trying a low carb diet, there are several simple swaps you can make in your current diet to help cut back on carbs.
-Check out this article for a few easy ways to eat fewer carbs.
+You can make several simple swaps in your current diet to help cut back on carbs.
+Discover a few easy ways to eat fewer carbs.